ping-localhost/merle-craft/content/posts/claiming-land/index.md

 This section is going to walk you through the steps necessary to simply create a claim for your base.
 There will be information further below in order to manage/expand your claim in the future.

-- Craft a golden shovel to start claiming, make sure to have a stick as well, so you can see the boundaries of a claim.
+- Get a golven shovel and stick by typing `/kits claim`.
+The golden shovel is used for claiming, the stick will show you the boundaries of a claim if you right-click the ground.
 - Have a base or area marked out for where you want it to be claimed.
 Placing a block at each corner of your desired claim usually helps with the process!
 - Place the Golden Shovel in your hand and find your way to one corner of your desired claim area.
 Then right-click this corner and a Diamond Block should appear.
 This is only a visual, don't bother trying to break it.
 - Head over to the opposite corner of your desired claim.
 Do not un-equip or click with the Golden Shovel during this time.
 Once you are at the opposite corner, right-click the block.
 If done correctly, you should receive a message saying your claim has been created and there should be Gold and Glowstone Blocks around the boundary.
 If not, read chat and find out why it didn't work!